Mahm0udrabie/gallery/readme.md

 # Gallery
-simple website describe a script for uploading photos in you account and share it with other pepole and you comment in you photos and others too.
+simple website describe a script for uploading photos in you account and share it with other pepole and you can comment in you photos and others too.
 ## Table of Contents

 * [Abstract](#abstract)